KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mmm-nordic-electrical-spot-prices by cSharpBastard](https://github.com/cSharpBastard/mmm-nordic-electrical-spot-prices)

 1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+2. Recommendation: Found `jshint` in file `canvasjs.min.js`: Replace "jshint" by "eslint".
-2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [mmm-openhabfloorplan by paphko](https://github.com/paphko/mmm-openhabfloorplan)